Logistics

 Expenses

 We recommend using a combination of cash and credit cards for purchases and extra expenses in Bolivia.
-You will need to change US Dollars to Bolivianos, which you can do in country at exchange kiosks, banks, or at our hotel in La Paz.
-When exchanging money, request the change in small denominations as change for larger notes is scarce outside big cities.
+Credit cards are generally only accepted at the hotel and at upscale restaurants in La Paz.
+Expect that most other transactions will require cash.
+You will need to change US Dollars to Bolivianos, which you can do in country at our hotel in La Paz or at banks or exchange kiosks.
+When exchanging money, request some change in small denominations as change for larger notes is scarce outside big cities.
+Note that money changers in Bolivia give better rates for larger bills ($50 and $100) and will only exchange newer bills with no tears, damage, or stains.

 Meals in La Paz are not included in the trip cost, aside from the hotel buffet breakfast.
-Expect to spend about $150-$200 US for these meals.
+Expect to spend about $200-250 US for these meals.
+Most climbers like to budget another $50 or so for extra snacks, bottled beverages and other sundries.
 The last day of the trip in La Paz will also include time for souvenir/Bolivian handicrafts shopping, if you wish to budget extra.

 Early Departure/Evacuation